diesimo-ai/TinyQ/README.md

 ### 1. Installation

-> ![NOTE] TinyQ is built with efficiency in mind to be used at the edge (locally) on both CPU and GPU based systems.
+> [!NOTE] TinyQ is built with efficiency in mind to be used at the edge (locally) on both CPU and GPU based systems.

 > The [requirements.txt](./requirements.txt) file uses a CUDA-enabled PyTorch.
 For systems without CUDA, please follow the PyTorch installation [guide](https://pytorch.org/get-started/locally/) to get the correct version.